Minoan Art & Culture

 The fine arts have a relatively low profile in Crete today.
 Though contemporary artists and artisans work and exhibit on the island, many live and work in Athens and abroad.
 Rethymno’s Museum of Contemporary Art is one of the island’s leading galleries for local artists, as are municipal art galleries around Crete.
 Private galleries and art boutiques can be found in Hania and Iraklio.

-El Greco the Cretan
+Feature: El Greco the Cretan

 One of the geniuses of the Renaissance, El Greco (‘The Greek’ in Spanish), was a Cretan named Dominikos Theotokopoulos.
 He was born in the Cretan capital of Candia (present-day Iraklio) in 1541, during a time of great artistic activity, following the arrival of painters fleeing Ottoman-held Constantinople.
 These painters had a formative influence upon the young El Greco, giving him grounding in the traditions of late-Byzantine fresco painting.

 El Greco went to Venice in his early twenties, joining the studio of Titian, but he came into his own as a painter after he moved to Spain in 1577, where his highly emotional style struck a chord with the Spanish.
 He lived in Toledo until his death in 1614.
 Many of his famous works, such as The Burial of Count Orgaz (1586), are in Toledo but his paintings are in museums around the world.
 View of Mt Sinai and the Monastery of St Catherine (1570), painted in Venice, hangs in Iraklio’s Historical Museum of Crete, next to the tiny Baptism of Christ.
 You can see Concert of Angels (1608) at the National Gallery in Athens.